ericsonmichaelj/dont-fear-the-repo/CONTRIBUTING.md

 * Fork Repo
 * Clone repo from your repo
 * Make changes in new branch
-* Please follow airbnb style guide : https://github.com/airbnb/javascript
+* Please follow Airbnb style guide : https://github.com/airbnb/javascript

 Note : Only make pull requests to the dev branch.